 The “pick-me-up” percentage for secondary legacies is lower, at 13%.
 According to the findings of one study, having legacy status is equal in admissions value to gaining 160 points on the SAT.

-The legacy advantage may be seen on the campuses of prestigious colleges and universities all around the country.
-In addition to Harvard, other Ivy League schools such as Penn (which will admit 22% of early applications to the Class of 2025) and Brown (which will admit 10% of the Class of 2025) also admit a significant number of legacy students.
+The legacy advantage may be seen on the campuses of prestigious colleges and universities nationwide.
+In addition to Harvard, other Ivy League schools such as Penn (which will admit 22% of early applications to the Class of 2025) and Brown (which will accept 10% of the Class of 2025) also reveal a significant number of legacy students.

-In spite of the extremely low admissions rate that it has (3.98% for the Class of 2025), Princeton has been known to accept over 30% of legacy applicants.
+Despite its meager admissions rate (3.98% for the Class of 2025), Princeton has been known to accept over 30% of legacy applicants.

 But the issue that needs to be answered is, to what extent does being from a wealthy family increase your chances of getting into college?
-How much of a role does it play in the evaluation of the application?
+How much of a role does it play in evaluating the application?
 The response is contingent on a number of factors, including the following three primary factors:

 - The vitality of your relationship to your heritage